tlepple/aws_env_setup/README.md

 ---

 # Build a docker container to execute this build
+* The softlink is running against a linux destop.  skip this for non linux systems

 ```
 # create a directory in OS for bind mount: